1 Samuel 9: Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), Aleppo Codex (10th century), and Codex Leningradensis (1008).
 Fragments containing parts of this chapter in Hebrew were found among the Dead Sea Scrolls including 4Q51 (4QSam^{a}; 100–50 BCE) with extant verses 6–8, 10–12, 16–24.

 Extant ancient manuscripts of a translation into Koine Greek known as the Septuagint (originally was made in the last few centuries BCE) include Codex Vaticanus (B; $\mathfrak{G}$B; 4th century) and Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century).

 Analysis

-This chapter introduces Saul, who was to be the first king of Israel, as a resolution to the request of king left unfinished in previous chapter.
+This chapter introduces Saul, who was to be the first king of Israel, as a resolution to the request for a king left unfinished in the previous chapter.
 The narrative bears some features of folk-tales: a young man setting out to find his father's missing donkeys comes out as designated king.
 Saul's search led him to the prophet Samuel, who privately anointed Saul as king and provided three signs as confirmation to its legitimacy, all of which were fulfilled in 1 Samuel 10:2–7.
 Throughout the account, Saul appeared to be humble, but also showed lack of confidence and perhaps doubts about his calling to kingship.